 It is often said that buying or selling a property is one of the most stressful events we face.
-Here at Lupton Fawcett, our Conveyancing Solicitors make it our mission to ensure that, for our clients, it isn’t.
+Here at Lupton Fawcett, our Conveyancing Solicitors make it their mission to ensure that, for our clients, it isn’t.

 The team did a fantastic job on the sale of our house.
 They were efficient, pro-active and happy to answer all queries.
 I would definitely look to recommend them and look forward to using them in the future.

-Expert legal advice and local knowledge
+Expert legal advice and local knowledge.

 As you’d expect from one of the leading law firms in Yorkshire, we are accredited by the Law Society for the Conveyancing Quality Standard and by LEXCEL to undertake both residential and commercial conveyancing.